-Prevent Running Injuries | 5 Effective Tips for Staying Injury-Free
+How to Prevent Running Injuries | 5 Super Effective Tips

 The repetitive strain caused by running can easily lead to injury, and the pounding taken by your whole body presents a problem for runners of all ages.
 Increasing the volume as you get better at running – regardless of your level – really turns up the strain on your body.